simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 proxy_transmission = corr_id relay_session_id proxy_command
 corr_id = length *8 OCTET
 proxy_command = server / server_id / forward / response / error
-server = "s" address [relay_basic_auth] ; creates transport session between proxy and relay server_id = "i" relay_session_id tls_session_id signed_relay_key ;
+server = "S" address [relay_basic_auth] ; creates transport session between proxy and relay server_id = "I" relay_session_id tls_session_id signed_relay_key ;
-    ; session_id is the TLS session ID between proxy and relay, it has to be included inside encrypted block to prevent replay attacks forward_client = %s"F" random_dh_pub_key encrypted_block forward_proxy = %s"F" random_dh_pub_key proxy_encrypted_block
-response_to_proxy = %s"R" relay_encrypted_block; response received from the destination SMP relay
+    ; session_id is the TLS session ID between proxy and relay, it has to be included inside encrypted block to prevent replay attacks forward = %s"F" random_dh_pub_key encrypted_block response = %s"R" encrypted_block; response received from the destination SMP relay relay_session_id = length *8 OCTET error = %s"E" error
-response_to_client = %s"R" encrypted_block; response received from the destination SMP relay
-relay_session_id = length *8 OCTET
-error = %s"E" error
 ```

 The overhead is: 1+8 (corrId) + 1+8 (relay_session_id) + 1 (command) + 1+32 (random_dh_pub_key) + 2 (original length) + 16 (auth tag for e2e encryption) + 16 (auth tag for proxy to relay encryption) = 86 bytes.
-The reserve for sent messages in SMP is ~84 bytes, so it might fit if we find missing 2 bytes somewhere.
+The reserve for sent messages in SMP is ~84 bytes, so it should about fit with some reduced bytes somewhere.

-Another possible design is to allow mixing sent messages and normal SMP commands in the same transport connection, but it can make fitting in the block harder though.

-Additional overhead would be: 1 (transmission count) + 2 (transmission size) + 1 (empty signature)
+Another possible design is to allow mixing sent messages and normal SMP commands in the same transport connection, but it can make fitting in the block a bit harder, additional overhead would be: 1 (transmission count) + 2 (transmission size) + 1 (empty signature) = 4 bytes.

 The above assumes that the client can only send one message to an SMP relay and then has to wait for response before sending the next message.
-Missing the response would cause re-delivery (further improvement is possible when proxy detects these redelieveries and does not send them to relays).
+Missing the response would cause re-delivery (further improvement is possible when proxy detects these redelieveries and not send them to relays but simply reply with the same response).